hsnaves/gigatron/README.md

 ## Overview of the repository

+- The directory `data` contains the ROM file for the Gigatron computer;
 - The directory `rtl` contains of the Verilog code for the Gigatron TTL cpu;
-- The directory `data` contains the ROM file for the Gigatron computer;
+- The directory `emulator` contains a Gigatron emulator written in C language;
-- The Verilator code can be found inside `sim`;
+- The Verilator code can be found inside `tests`;